s8m21/Show-Attend-and-Tell-Neural-Image-Caption-Generation-with-Visual-Attention/README.md

 Website: https://expo.baulab.info/2023-Fall/Ayush-Patel-10/

-This repository provides two implementations for the paper "Show, Attend and Tell" using both VGG and InceptionV3 models trained on the MS COCO dataset.
+This repository provides two implementations for the paper "Show, Attend, and Tell" using both VGG and InceptionV3 models trained on the MS COCO dataset.
 Below are the instructions to run, train, and evaluate the models.

 ## Intructions